adamprime/adamtervort/content/posts/get-comfortable-with-your-mind.md

 url: "/2019/09/get-comfortable-with-your-mind"
 description: "Spend more time alone with your mind.
 An idle mind is the fertile ground ideas grow in."
 tldr: "Spend more time alone with your mind.
 An idle mind is the fertile ground ideas grow in."
-featured_image: "/images/2019-09/boredom-joshua-earle-GO2atRL73uE-unsplash.jpg" # default width is 1280, path starts with "img/whatever.ext"
+image: "/images/2019-09/boredom-joshua-earle-GO2atRL73uE-unsplash.jpg" # default width is 1280, path starts with "img/whatever.ext"
-thumbnail: "img/2019-09/boredom-500-joshua-earle-GO2atRL73uE-unsplash.jpeg" # default size should be 500x500, path starts with "img/whatever.ext"
+thumbnail: "images/2019-09/boredom-500-joshua-earle-GO2atRL73uE-unsplash.jpeg" # default size should be 500x500, path starts with "img/whatever.ext"
 credit: "https://unsplash.com/photos/GO2atRL73uE" # this is the link to the page the image came from
 categories:
+-
+tags:
+- Oak Meditation App
 - meditation
 - boredom
-tags:
-- Oak Meditation App
 draft: "false" # change to false to publish
 ---